Estimation of Dielectric Parameters from Ultrasound Waves in Quantitative Thermoacoustic Tomography: Forward problem

 \subsection{Electrical forward problem}

 In the electrical forward problem, the initial pressure distribution is solved when the dielectric parameters of the target and the electromagnetic source are given.
 Let us consider a domain $\Omega_\mathrm{el} \subset \mathbb{R}^d$ with a boundary $\partial \Omega$, where $d$ denotes the dimension.
-We assume non-magnetic, linear, isotropic, and inhomogeneous materials with conductivity $\sigma(r) \geq 0$ and relative permittivity $\epsilon(r) \geq 1$.
+We assume inhomogeneous, non-magnetic, linear and isotropic materials with conductivity $\sigma(r) \geq 0$ and relative permittivity $\epsilon(r) \geq 1$.
 We further model the electric fields as time-harmonic \cite{book_monk}

 where $\hat{E}(r,t)$ is the electric field at time instance $t$ and position $r$, $\mathrm{Re}(\cdot)$ denotes the real part, $E(r) \in \mathbb{C}^d$ is the complex amplitude, $\mathrm{i}$ is the imaginary unit, and $\omega$ is the angular frequency.